JaskRendix/pylpaca/README.md

 POST /management/reload
 ```

-Device additions or removals still require a restart.
+Device additions or removals require a restart.

 ---